jevankovich/beagle_lang/compiler/README.md

 General
 =======

-Beagle Lang will be self-hosting.
+Yttrium will be self-hosting.
 Since the language will also be used to fully express its type system, the compiler will need to access the runtime and the runtime needs to be able to access the compiler.